dennis-tra/nebula-crawler-reports/calendar-week-42/README.md

 - Number of crawls `336`
 - Number of visits `8,532,595` ([what is a visit?](#terminology))
 - Number of unique peer IDs visited `59,083`
-- Number of unique IP addresses found `94,080`
+- Number of unique IP addresses found `128,620`

+Timestamps are in UTC if not mentioned otherwise.

 ### Agent Versions